The pre-1834 operation of the poor law and workhouses in the City of London is described in two separate pages on:

 The East London Poor Law Union formally came into existence on 12th December 1837.
 Its operation was overseen by an elected Board of Guardians, 20 in number, representing representing its 4 constituent parishes as follows (figures in brackets indicate numbers of Guardians if more than one): St Botolph, Aldersgate (2); St Botolph, Aldgate (5); St Botolph, Bishopsgate (6); St Giles, Cripplegate (7).
 The population falling within the new union at the 1831 census had been 31.311 — ranging from St Botolph, Aldersgate (population 5,306) to St Giles, Cripplegate (13,134).
 The average annual poor-rate expenditure for the period 1834-36 had been £19,233 or 12s.3d. per head of the population.

-In 1852, the union erected a new workhouse on a six-acre site to the south of Clifden Road at Homerton.
+In November 1853, the foundation stone was laid for a new workhouse on a six-acre site to the south of Clifden Road at Homerton.
+The building could accommodate 836 inmates.
 A porter's lodge, with casual wards to its rear, lay at the south-east of the buildings.
 The main building had a T-shaped layout with its entrance at the eastern side.
 Administrative offices and the Master's quarters were placed at the centre of the block, male accommodation in the southern wing, and female in the north.
 A dining-hall with chapel above lay to the rear.
 An insane ward and infirmary were located in a separate block to the north of the workhouse.
-On the female side, a nursery and laundry block lay towards the eastern side of the site.
+On the female side, a nursery and laundry block lay towards the western side of the site.
 The workhouse location and layout are shown on the 1870 map below.

 East London Union was wound up in 1869 with its constituent parishes being transferred to the City of London Union.
 The workhouse at Homerton continued in operation with new receiving wards being added in 1878.